 Fellows are expected to dedicate their time to research (and acknowledge the support of the Center in any relevant publication or lecture), to attend the Center regularly (office space is provided), and to participate throughout their fellowship in the Center’s activities, such as colloquia, discussion groups, conferences and workshops.
 In addition, fellows are expected to contribute actively to the Center by initiating activities such as discussion groups or workshops.
 In the application, candidates should specify in what way they intend to contribute to the Center during their fellowship.
 Fellows are expected to reside in Israel for the duration of their fellowship.

-For the academic year 2019-2020 the Center may offer full or partial fellowships, for either a full year, or part of a year, and in certain circumstances for two years.
-In the application, candidates are encouraged to specify their preferences, which will be taken into account, but the Center is not committed by them and may offer the candidates alternative periods of time.
-The Center will provide to the fellows office space at the Center; (for those not residing in Israel) a return air ticket economy class to Israel; and a monthly stipend (in the past year this was in the amount of 8000 NIS, but next year’s stipend depends on availability and the Center may also decide to award partial stipends).
+The Center may offer either full or partial fellowships, for either two full academic years, or one a full year, or part of a year.
+In the application, candidates should specify their preferences, which will be taken into account, but the Center is not committed by them and may offer the candidates alternative periods of time.
+The Center will provide to the fellows office space at the Center.
+The fellowship will comprise a monthly stipend (in the past year this was in the amount of circa.
+8000 NIS, but next year’s stipend depends on availability and the Center may also decide to award partial stipends), and a return air ticket economy class to Israel (for those not residing in Israel).
 Successful fellows are expected to provide evidence of comprehensive health insurance for the duration of the fellowship.